estebanpdl/tik-spyder/README.md

   --newest-post-date   Filter posts older than the specified date.
 Format: YYYY-MM-DD.

 Optional arguments and parameters:
-  -o , --output        Specify the output directory path.
-If not provided, data is saved in a timestamped subdirectory within the './data/' directory.
+  --use-tor            Specify whether to use Tor for downloading TikTok videos.
   -d, --download       Specify whether to download TikTok videos from SerpAPI and Apify.
-  -w , --max-workers   Specify the maximum number of threads to use for downloading TikTok videos.
+  -w, --max-workers    Specify the maximum number of threads to use for downloading TikTok videos and extracting keyframes.
-  --use-tor            Specify whether to use Tor for downloading TikTok videos.
+  -o, --output         Specify the output directory path.
+If not provided, data is saved in a timestamped subdirectory within the './tikspyder-data/' directory.
 ```

 ### **Example Usage**